Inversive geometry: Axiomatics and generalization

 One of the first to consider foundations of inversive geometry was Mario Pieri in 1911 and 1912.
 Edward Kasner wrote his thesis on "Invariant theory of the inversion group".

 More recently the mathematical structure of inversive geometry has been interpreted as an incidence structure where the generalized circles are called "blocks": In incidence geometry, any affine plane together with a single point at infinity forms a Möbius plane, also known as an inversive plane.
 The point at infinity is added to all the lines.
 These Möbius planes can be described axiomatically and exist in both finite and infinite versions.

 A model for the Möbius plane that comes from the Euclidean plane is the Riemann sphere.

 Invariant

 The cross-ratio between 4 points $x, y, z, w$ is invariant under an inversion.
-In particular if O is the centre of the inversion and $r_1$ and $r_2$ are distances to the ends of a line L, then length of the line $d$ will become $d/(r_1 r_2)$ under an inversion with centre O. The invariant is:
+In particular if O is the centre of the inversion and $r_1$ and $r_2$ are distances to the ends of a line L, then length of the line $d$ will become $d/(r_1 r_2)$ under an inversion with radius 1.
+The invariant is: